EYBlockchain/nightfall_3/nightfall-client/README.md

 instructions explain how to run all of these up, in a similar 'developer' mode with local file system bindings.

-If you just want to run Nightfall_3 then an easier way is to use [start-nightfall script](https://github.com/EYBlockchain/nightfall_3), which does a similar job but with all necessary services conteainerised.
+If you just want to run Polygon Nightfall then an easier way is to use [start-nightfall script](https://github.com/EYBlockchain/nightfall_3), which does a similar job but with all necessary services conteainerised.

-Check out the [Nightfall_3](https://github.com/EYBlockchain/nightfall_3) meta repository for an overview of all the Nightfall_3 services.
+Check out the [Polygon Nightfall](https://github.com/EYBlockchain/nightfall_3) meta repository for an overview of all the Polygon Nightfall services.

 ## Building and testing nightfall-client

+### Testnet and mainnet deployment

-You need to configure a `client.env` file in the root folder of `nightfall-client` with the needed variables to run the client.
+To test Polygon Nightfall with this client in the current testnet or mainnet deployment you need to configure a `client.env` file in the root folder of `nightfall-client` with the needed variables to run the client.

 ```
 ETH_NETWORK=goerli or mainnet